Tearful ex-congressman Jesse Jackson Jr. admits fraud

 Jackson ran for Congress and won at age 30, serving from 1995 until resigning on November 21, citing health reasons and acknowledging he was under investigation by the FBI.

-One of Jackson's lawyers, Reid Weingarten, told reporters afterward that the court should take Jackson's years of public service into account when he is sentenced.
+One of Jackson's lawyers, Reid Weingarten, told reporters after the hearing that the court should take Jackson's years of public service into account when he is sentenced.
 Jackson would not speak to the media but would make his case in court papers, Weingarten said.

 Jackson may already be thinking of life after prison.